 Nearly all the colors and finishes in this room are the same – a light, bland painted off white.
-This makes the choice of the island countertop a really dramatic focal point in the room.
+This makes the choice of the island countertop a really dramatic centerpiece in the room.
 The dark patina of the reclaimed wood stands out against the lighter surfaces that surround it, drawing the eye.

 27. BUILT IN CABINETRY

 Built-in shelving and cabinets are a beautiful addition to any room, and in many types of architecture, they’re integral to the design.
 These cabinets use reclaimed scrap wood, which gives them a character and finish that helps them blend in better with the rest of the room’s design.

 Reclaimed wood doesn’t need to be rustic or have an old appearance; it can also fit in very well with some contemporary settings.
 These wall panels have all the richness of antique wood, but their smooth finish helps them work in this contemporary kitchen.
 Here, the wood accent wall contrasts the bright red island, giving a lot of dimension to the kitchen and dining room.